chuckbergeron/etherplate/README.md

 * ~~Convert all css to scss~~
 * ~~Improve mobile styling / media query support~~
 * ~~Deploy to Netlify & Ropsten, use Infura~~
+* ~~Use a local web3 (1.0.0.beta?) instead of the current MetaMask/browser's web3 instance (which is deprecated)~~
+* ~~Fix getting duplicate entries when Ropsten returns the BoughtToken event (active subscriber listening for events in browser)~~
+* ~~New token updated from transaction receipt event is not being added to state properly in realtime~~
+* ~~Get DApp tests working again~~
+* ~~On successful purchase, show a message about the new purchase and how it needs to be confirmed by the network, and redirect to show the now confirming token on Purchase History or My Tokens page~~

 #### Gratitude